 4. Define the key messages.

 What three things should the audience walk away knowing?
 Key messages and talking points help keep your speech – and the speaker – focused.
 I think of these as the skeleton of the speech.
 Everything surrounding those talking points should further emphasize and lead to the key messages.
 This is particularly important when there are multiple speakers, such as in a press conference situation.
-Clearly defining who will cover what ensures information isn’t repeated unnecessarily and also gives each speaker the opportunity to shine.
+Clearly defining who will cover what ensures information isn’t repeated unnecessarily.
+Also, this gives each speaker the opportunity to shine.

 5. Think about what’s left unsaid.